kingzamzon/docs/docs/user-wallets/pkps/bitcoin/collaborative.md

 ## Summary

-In this guide, you learned how to use PKPs (Programmable Key Pair) to sign a Bitcoin transaction with a collaborative multi signature in a P2SH (Pay-to-Script-Hash) context.
+In this guide, you learned how to use PKPs (Programmable Key Pairs) to sign a Bitcoin transaction with a collaborative multi signature in a P2SH (Pay-to-Script-Hash) context.

 If you'd like to see other methods of using PKPs to sign Bitcoin transactions, check out our examples listed [here](./overview.md#p2sh-examples).